-The student will be able to demonstrate an understanding of cardiorespiratory fitness programming and design a cardiorespiratory fitness program.
+Course Description: The student will be able to demonstrate an understanding of cardiorespiratory fitness programming and design a cardiorespiratory fitness program.
 The student will also be well versed in the Physical Activity Guidelines published jointly by the ACSM and AHA and supported by the ODPHP.
 How aerobic exercise activities can be monitored, the MET concept, the FITT principle in addition to measuring muscular strength will be address.

-CTE S 13.0 andards and Benchmarks Demonstrate knowledge of cardiorespiratory fitness. - The student will be able to: 13.01 Demonstrate understanding of cardiorespiratory fitness programming.
+tandards and Benchmarks 13.0 Demonstrate knowledge of cardiorespiratory fitness. - The student will be able to: 13.01 Demonstrate understanding of cardiorespiratory fitness programming.
 13.02 Design a cardiorespiratory fitness program.
 13.03 Outline and evaluate the components of assessment and programming.
 13.04 Understand the benefits of cardiorespiratory health.
 13.05 Explain the differences between physical activity and cardiorespiratory fitness in terms of cardiovascular health.
 13.06 Identify the amount of physical activity recommended for adults.
 13.07 Explain the Physical Activity Guidelines published jointly by the ACSM and AHA and supported by the ODPHP.
-14.0 Describe and evaluate the different methods of prescribing and monitoring aerobic exercise intensity The student will be able to: 14.01 Identify peripheral pulse sites.
+14.0 Describe and evaluate the different methods of prescribing and monitoring aerobic exercise intensity. - The student will be able to: 14.01 Identify peripheral pulse sites.
 14.02 Demonstrate how to monitor heart rate using peripheral pulse sites.
 14.03 Calculate target heart rate at different intensities using the Karvonen method.
 14.04 Describe the Rated Perceived Exertion (RPE) scale.
 14.05 Define the Metabolic Equivalent of Task (MET) formula.
+14.06 Describe the scope of usage of the MET concept.

-CTF S tandards and Benchmarks 14.06 Describe the scope of usage of the MET concept.
 14.07 Explain the classifications of physical readiness.
-15.0 Demonstrate understanding of risk factors. - The student will be able to: 15.01 Define risk factor and identify examples of common risk factors.
+5.0 Demonstrate understanding of risk factors. - The student will be able to: 15.01 Define risk factor and identify examples of common risk factors.
 15.02 Identify risk factors and the associated risk thresholds.
 15.03 Describe the health status classifications and how they are determined (low, moderate, high risk).
 16.0 Describe and evaluate different cardiorespiratory endurance testing options. - The student will be able to: 16.01 Describe the difference between maximal and submaximal cardiorespiratory fitness testing.
 16.02 Explain the rationale for fitness testing.
 16.03 Explain the purpose of using a multi-stage fitness test.
 16.04 Identify the preliminary testing procedures (pre-assessment).
 16.05 Explain the components of cardiorespiratory pretest screening and assessment.
 16.06 Demonstrate the three-minute step test protocol.
 16.07 Identify the purpose, required equipment and procedure utilized in the protocol.
 17.0 Identify and analyze health issues related to nutrition. - The student will be able to: 17.01 Identify health issues related to body composition.
 17.02 Calculate body composition from body density using the appropriate equation.
 17.03 Calculate body mass index (BMI) and discuss the pros and cons of using this measurement tool.
 17.04 Demonstrate knowledge of nutrition and weight management concepts.
 17.05 Identify and describe a variety of eating disorders.
 17.06 Define Female Athlete Triad; identify the factors and outline the signs and symptoms of this disorder.
 17.07 Describe the use of anthropometric measurements and data in assessing risk factors.
 18.0 Demonstrate understanding of concepts related to resistance training. - The student will be able to:

-CTE Standard s and Benchmarks 18.01 Explain the differences between resistance training for health versus resistance training for sport/fitness.
-18.02 Design resistance training programs for healthy adults.
+CTE Standard Is and Benchmarks 18.02 Design resistance training programs for healthy adults.
 18.03 Discuss the guidelines for developing muscle strength and endurance.
 18.04 Understand the recommendations for muscle strength and muscle endurance.
 18.05 Demonstrate understanding of the FITT principle for muscle strength and endurance.
 18.06 Demonstrate appropriate spotting and safety techniques for resistance training.
 18.07 Explain the methods utilized to measure muscular strength.
 18.08 Identify ways to assess muscular endurance.